 Bone Broth: all its cracked up to be?!

 If you’re anything like me, you have been bombarded with all the benefits of this elixir, particularly over the last couple of years.
-We all know the ‘grandma’s chicken soup’ association, but it seems there has been a kick up in health claims associated with Bone Broth, particularly when it comes to improving the all sacred gut health (click here to understand why this really does matter for a growing baby’s development)
+We all know the ‘grandma’s chicken soup’ association, but it seems there has been a kick up in health claims associated with Bone Broth, particularly when it comes to improving the all sacred gut health (click here to understand why that really does matter)

 Question is: is there anything really behind the Bone Broth wonder claims?